2011–12 Parma FC season: Serie A

 The following Saturday on 28 January, Parma travelled to Catania, whom they had played the previous month due to an early season fixture cancellation.
 The suspended Cristian Zaccardo sat things out from the sidelines, while new signings Jonathan and Stefano Okaka both made their debuts off the bench.
 Both sides had good chances early on, but it was Catania's Gonzalo Bergessio who opened the scoring, dribbling around Nicola Pavarini in the Parma goal.
 Parma managed to equalise just before half-time through Francesco Modesto, who capitalised on a failed defensive clearance by finishing with a scuffed effort.
 The match ended one apiece, as Parma chalked up a sixth draw in eight games, having not drawn any of the first twelve.

 Parma's next engagement was set to be the hosting of Juventus at the Tardini on 31 January, but it was called off after heavy snowfall.
 The match was rescheduled for 15 February.
-It was the first time a game at the Tardini had been called off in exactly two years, when Internazionale visited.
+It was the first time a game at the Tardini had been called off in exactly two years, when Inter Milan visited.
 The mid-week postponement gave Parma extra rest before their third consecutive away match on a Sunday against Chievo, who had played on Thursday night.
 Both sides had two good chances in the first half, but it was Parma who took the lead, shortly after the break when the returning and freshly signed McDonald Mariga's chipped ball was expertly controlled by Giovinco, who proceeded to finish emphatically.
 However, the lead was short-lived: Modesto's poor defending allowed Cyril Théréau to finish easily from six yards.
 Parma had the better of the game after Chievo's equaliser and saw a couple of efforts saved, before a wide Giovinco free-kick was inadvertently sliced home by Chievo's Luciano to give Parma the victory.

 On the second weekend of February, heavy snow interrupted a second consecutive Parma home game, as the Crociatis Sunday meeting with Fiorentina was called off on the Saturday after a Friday blizzard and re-arranged for Wednesday 7 March.
 On 15 February, Parma faced Juventus in the rearranged 31 January meeting with the Old Lady on an unbeaten run of 25 competitive matches.
 They had last lost in the Tardini against Parma on 15 May 2011.
 Parma had Gabriel Paletta and Daniele Galloppa missing through injury and Juventus adopted the 3–5–2 formation that Parma had employed in recent games with January signing Stefano Ferrario making his debut.
 An early Giorgio Chiellini header hit the bar and it set the tone for the first half, as the Italian international's team dominated the chances, but failed to score.
 Parma came into it in the second half and Sebastian Giovinco had opportunities to give them the lead.
 Both sides had dubious penalty appeals turned down and usual second choice goalkeeper Nicola Pavarini continued his good form in goal.
 Recently departed Hernán Crespo had said an emotional goodbye to the fans before the match.